janschill/cern-solid-code-investigation/notes/indico-solid-comment.md

 10. You will be redirected to https://indico-solid-test.cern.ch
 11. When successfully authenticated and logged in, the "Log in" button should now say "Log out"
 12. Enter your desired text to comment and press submit.

+## Problems

+1. Host own pod, log all IPs that request my comment, use for DDOS